LLFourn/secp256kfun/sigma_fun/README.md

 # SigmaFUN!

-A framework for making sigma protocols fun!
+A framework for making Sigma protocols fun!

 ## Use